-When asked what victims of drug dependency look like, most people would depict a dirty and destitute street addict, arms etched with track marks from shooting up heroin, stealing from the local convenience store just to feed his daily habit.
+When asked what drug dependency victims look like, most people would depict a dirty and destitute street addict, arms etched with track marks from shooting up heroin, stealing from the local convenience store to feed his daily habit.
 Or she may be a prostitute, numb to the sad fact that she is selling herself for a line of cocaine.
-However, you would not likely hear someone describe a business professional tackling client meetings who also visit multiple doctors to get prescriptions for Vicodin.
+However, you would not likely hear someone describe a business professional tackling client meetings who also visit multiple doctors to get Vicodin prescriptions.
 Unfortunately, prescription medicine is now second only to marijuana among the drugs most abused by adults and young people, and many of those battling prescription painkiller dependency could be your closest colleagues.

 Dependency on prescription painkillers is a medical problem that can occur in anyone.
-As the body becomes tolerant to the original dose, the person may find himself needing to take more to achieve the same result.
+As the body becomes tolerant to the original dose, the person may need to take more to achieve the same result.
 In this case, the body has developed an opiate physical dependency.
-Opiate physical dependency occurs when, due to continuous use of opiates, the person taking the medication now requires the medication in order to simply feel “normal.”
+Opiate physical dependency occurs when, due to continuous use of opiates, the person taking the medication now requires the medication to feel “normal simply.”
 The body stops producing endorphins because it is receiving opiates instead.
-This results in the user’s physical dependency to the external supply of opiates.
-A suddenly discontinued supply of opiates will cause often unbearable withdrawal symptoms including irritability, profuse sweating, abdominal cramping, and diarrhea.
-This agonizing withdrawal is the reason most of those with dependencies cannot stop taking the drugs.
-For the pain patient, it is extremely difficult for them to distinguish between the original pain and the discomfort of withdrawal, providing even greater incentive for them to continue taking the drugs.
+This results in the user’s physical dependency on the external supply of opiates.
+A suddenly discontinued supply of opiates will often cause unbearable withdrawal symptoms, including irritability, profuse sweating, abdominal cramping, and diarrhea.
+This agonizing withdrawal is why most of those with dependencies cannot stop taking the drugs.
+For the pain patient, it is tough for them to distinguish between the original pain and the discomfort of withdrawal, providing even greater incentive for them to continue taking the drugs.

 Prescription drug dependency is one of the fastest rising drugs of abuse among professionals as it is a medical reaction that can occur very easily.
 Every person prescribed opiate-based painkillers should be aware of the risks and talk to their doctor if they feel that they are becoming physically dependent on medication.
 There is help for this medical disease.